babelcher/Pong/README.md

 	ball_y <= ball_y_reg;
 ```

-The constructs above implemented the moore machine for the ball in the state transition diagram below.
+The constructs above implemented in hardware the moore machine for the ball in the state transition diagram below.
 ![Moore state transition diagram for the ball position](ball_moore_machine.JPG)

 The modules, each ```.vhd``` file, were connected as shown in the schematic below.